MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     ```PowerShell
     Set-DPMGlobalProperty -DPMStorageVolumeExclusion "F:,C:\MountPoint1"
     ```
-2. Rescan the storage through UI, or use *Start-DPMDiskRescan* cmdlet.
+2. Re-scan the storage through UI or use *Start-DPMDiskRescan* cmdlet.

     The configured volumes and mountpoints are excluded.
-3. To remove volume exclusion, run the following cmdlet:
+3. To remove the volume exclusion, run the following cmdlet:
     ```PowerShell
     Set-DPMGlobalProperty -DPMStorageVolumeExclusion
     ```
-After removing volume exclusion, rescan the storage.
+After removing volume exclusion, re-scan the storage.
 All volumes and mount points, except System Volumes, are available for DPM storage.

 ## Custom size allocation

 DPM 2019 consumes storage thinly, as needed.
 Once DPM is configured for protection, it calculates the size of the data being backed up.
-If many files and folders are being backed up together, as in the case of a file server, size calculation can take long time.
+If many files and folders are being backed up together, as in the case of a file server, size calculation can take a long time.

-With DPM 2016 and later, you can configure DPM to accept the volume size as default, instead of calculating the size of each file.
+With DPM 2016 and later, you can configure DPM to accept the volume size as default instead of calculating the size of each file.
 The corresponding registry key is *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\Configuration\DiskStorage* with the Key, *EnableCustomAllocationOnReFSStorage* as a string, set to 1 to enable custom size allocation, set to 0 for default size allocation with DPM.

 ::: moniker-end